zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The first *mandate* checks, that nobody gives us accidentally a temporary object,
-the rest of the declaration is similar to the othwer constructors we have
+The first *mandate* checks that nobody accidentally gives us a temporary object.
+The rest of the declaration is similar to the other constructors we have already done.
-already done.
 The member initialization is also straightforward.
-The storage
-will be initialized with the address of `obj` and our lambda needs only to
-combine the address of the `nontype` with the `obj` stored in our
-`bound_entity_type`.
-With all in place the constructor looks like this:
+We initialized the storage with the address of `obj`, and our lambda needs only to combine the address of the `nontype` with the `obj` stored in our `bound_entity_type`.
+With all in place, the constructor looks like this:

 ```cpp
 template <auto f, typename U, typename T = std::remove_reference_t<U>>